 I would not describe myself as any sort of gardener but I know what plants I don’t like.
 Kevin took the time with me at the garden centre to explain how different plants would enhance the garden while at the same time taking on board my personal likes and dislikes.
 Because of this level of collaboration, it is Kevin’s design but it is very much my garden’.

-A year later we were called back to re-design the back garden.
+A year later we were called back to re-design the back garden of our house in Foxrock, Dublin.
 While doing the front the client had asked for ideas on the back.
 The space was difficult to visualise and it took a while for me to come up with ideas about the space.
 So before the site visit for the back garden I knew the area well.
 The existing features included a concrete path/patio with two high steps down from the house.

 This area sloped away from the house sharply connecting to a sloping lawn.
 The lawn had an unbalanced look to it and would need to be levelled to one side.
 The surrounding Grisellinia hedges were overgrown both in height and width.
 A stepping timber deck path lead down to an old 10×8 shed which was in disrepair.

 The shed was in line with the back Grisellinia hedge.
 Behind the shed and hedge existed an old path which was no longer used with surrounding houses already making use of the space.
 The area was completely overgrown but had great potential as a utility area behind the shed.

 After surveying the garden and taking pictures, notes etc. I sat down with the client and together we wrote up the following brief:

 - Reduce amount of lawn, so reducing maintenance